KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 Authoring compressed GPU textures often requires more careful tuning to maintain image quality, but this extra effort is worthwhile for applications that need to maintain a smooth framerate while uploading images, or where GPU memory is limited.
 In certain cases they may also have smaller file sizes than PNG or JPEG textures, but this is not guaranteed.
 If performance is important, the benefits of compressed GPU textures may outweigh an increase in file size.

 There are two Basis Universal compression methods: ETC1S and UASTC.
-ETC1S offers lower size and lower quality than UASTC.
+ETC1S offers greater compression and works better with large areas of solid colors.
+UASTC offers higher quality and works better with textures that have very different values in RGB channels, for example ORM and Normal maps.

 In some cases it may be useful to double the resolution of the texture to minimize compression artifacts while still retaining a smaller file size.
 Consider using less aggressive compression settings for normal maps than for other texture types: you may want to use UASTC for normal maps and ETC1S for other textures, for example.

 ## Installing KTX Software